mumei-sp/Wheel-of-Fortune-python-/README.md

 # Wheel-of-Fortune-python-
-A single user WOF game using tkinter graphics module in python
+A single user WOF game using tkinter GuI module in python

 Use code, but give credit Dumbass